 - Medigap may offer better protection against high out-of-pocket costs (deductibles, copayments and coinsurance) than Medicare Advantage.

-- Medicare Advantage Plans may offer extra services not covered by Medicare.
+- Medicare Advantage Plans may offer extra services not covered by Original Medicare.

 - Medicare Advantage Plans can change which services are covered annually.